jameschch/LeanOptimization/README.md

 The default OptimizerFitness is a simple Sharpe Ratio tournament.
 There is also CompoundingAnnualReturnFitness to maximize raw returns.
 It is possible to optimize any Lean statistic using ConfiguredFitness.

 #### General Maximizer
-Specify the SharpeMaximizer fitness allows access to all of the optimization methods provided by the SharpLearning library.
+Specifying the SharpeMaximizer fitness allows access to all of the optimization methods provided by the SharpLearning library.
 These include Random Search.
 Grid Search, Particle Swarm, Smac and several others.

 #### Specialist
-The simple SharpeMaximizer has been extended in NFoldCrossSharpeMaximizer so that the succes measure is averaged over n-fold periods.
+The simple SharpeMaximizer has been extended in NFoldCrossSharpeMaximizer so that the success score is measured over N-fold periods.
 This will prevent overfitting to a single in-sample period but is not guaranteed to eliminate overfitting entirely.
 There are several other fitness measures that operate over mutliple periods.